Avatar

 Biography

-I completed my MSc under the supervision of Professor Gregory Holwell at the University of Auckland, New Zealand.
+I completed my MSc under the supervision of Professor Gregory Holwell and Dr Chrissie Painting the University of Auckland, New Zealand.
 I investigated the courtship and aggressive behaviours, and allometry of an unstudied species of fly, Scordalus femoratus (Helosciomyzidae), along with the community ecology of native carrion flies in the Waitakere ranges.
 I have a keen interest in insects (particularly flies) but am willing to work with anything if the organism suits the question!

 google scholar profile